 If this ends up being an issue with your soundbar model, this could be a situation where placement above the television could save you a lot of frustration and be more aesthetically pleasing.

-When considering something like a Dolby Atmos soundbar, there are quite a few elements that need to be considered in the design.
+When considering something like a Dolby Atmos soundbar, like this Samsung HW-Q950T (our review), there are quite a few elements that need to be considered in the design.
 Many of these soundbars rely on specific placements to work because they need reflective surfaces to imitate a surround sound setup.

 It is important to find details on your specific soundbar so that you can find out the suggested placement, however, there are some basic rules you can use.